mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 To know where to focus effort you first need to understand the motivation for solving a problem.
 You need to have a solid understanding of the business big picture so that you are able to understand a problem in context.
 What problems, constraints, opportunities exist that have led up to this point and proved that this problem deserves a solution.

 Why you ask?
 The reason is to ensure you truly understand what you are being tasked with to solve.
-As without this fundamental information is it impossible to be certain that you will be able to produce a solution with significant and beneficial outcomes.
+As without this fundamental information it is impossible to be certain that you will be able to produce a solution with significant and beneficial outcomes.
 I will let you in on a secret - your business counterparts don’t have all the answers.
 They are experts in their respective domains, as you are in your technical domain.
 But they are not system or process design experts.
 They are hypothesising on what they should do.
 Therefore instead of taking things at face value, collaborate and empathise so you can see the thought processes of your business counterparts and understand how they arrived at their conclusions.
 This activity often leads to a technical team being able to add real value by looking at simpler alternative solutions or problems further up the supply/process chain that may have been missed.
+Techniques such as impact mapping are great for highlight this.

 ![Understand the problem domain in contetx of the wider business](../images/scott-millett/agreement_on_the_problem.png)

 It is always worth asking why rather than just accepting that someone else has done this further up the chain.
 How will building an application make a difference to the business?
 How does it fit within the strategy of the company?
 Why are we looking at technical solution?
 Does part of the software give the business a competitive edge?
+Often the result of systematically asking "why" will reveal a painfully simple solution or a complete change in direction.
+Clearly don’t ask the question as a child might, be creative with how you search for the truth, but pull on the string of a problem until you reach the root of the matter.

 Of course I am not expecting you to be a proxy CEO and change the direction of a company.
 But you ought to at least question and understand people's motivation for problem solving at a deeper level.
+This will enable you, and you team, to buy in and be fully committed to an idea.

  ### Applying the Theory of Constraints and Systems Thinking

 The theory of constraints (TOC) is a management paradigm introduced by Eli Goldratt that states that a system will be limited to achieving its goals by a few small constraints.
 Therefore focus and effort should be aimed at removing these constraints to the system above anything else.
 This will ensure that any output of effort results in maximum outcome to the business goal - more often than not gaining money.
 In very simple terms, identify the bottleneck that restricts the production of business value and remove.

-TOC has a five step process: [image of process]
+TOC has a five step process:

+ * Identify the constraint.
+   Understand the key issue that is causing a bottleneck or preventing your business generating value

+ * Determine how to eliminate the constraint.
+   Focus all efforts at removing the constraint as fast as possible

+  * Subordinate everything else to the constraint.
+    Don’t be distracted by any other problems that are not contributing the constraint.
+Any other effort elsewhere is wasted effort.
+The constraint is the priority to resolve.

+  * Remove the constraint.
+Apply the solution to the constraint in order to remove it.

+  * Determine if the constraint has been removed.
+Sometimes you can push a problem down or up stream.
+If this is the case simply repeat the steps for the new constraint.

 TOC is all about macro level over micro level thinking.
-It's not about optimising the link, its about optimising the entire change.
+It's not about optimising the link, its about optimising the entire chain or the system.
 To put into other words it's about optimizing your business to achieve its goals rather than a sub department of service.

 Why is this relevant to DDD you may ask?
 DDD has the domain or business at the heart of its philosophy, in that design decisions should be about driving business value.
-If you don't understand the constraint that is stopping the business form producing value then you can’t make good decision on where to focus effort.
-The constraint is your core domain.
-Improving anything other than the core domain may have value but it won't be the most valuable thing to do.
-It's about removing silo mentally and making sure that teams understand the bigger picture so that they can apply effort in the best possible place - the core domain.
-Shift focus from local optimisations to increasing the flow of the system.
+If you don't understand the constraint that is stopping the business from producing value then you can’t make a good decision on where to focus effort.
+The constraint could be your core domain or it could be a problem in a supporting domain that affects your core domain.
+Improving anything other than the constraint may have value but it won't be the most valuable thing to do.
+It's about removing silo mentally and making sure that teams understand the bigger picture so that they can apply effort in the best possible place.

+As an example imagine you are part of a team that has been tasked with increasing online transactions by 10%.
+In order to gain alignment on where to focus you could apply TOC to determine what is the constraint for people checking out.
+Is it the registration page?
+If you see a high amount of dropouts you could look for a solution and correct the problem.
+Then you would look to see what the next big constraint to checking out is.
+It could be that the checkout flow is fine but by actually increasing the range of product available you would achieve 10% increase in transactions, all being equal.Alternatively if you optimised payment it would have little impact, even if done with great effort and skill, as the constraint is further up the flow.

 ### Be clear on how you deliver business value